 Bev Harbin, CEO, shifted face-to-face patient visits to telehealth appointments for family medicine, pediatrics, OB/GYN, behavioral health and counseling.
 This was a big adjustment in the delivery of patient care.
 As these changes were implemented, and staff members were affected significantly, Bev realized the need to re-establish Wahiawā Health’s internal culture of teamwork, while staying focused on expanding the nonprofit’s services to ensure Wahiawā Health could fulfill its mission to the community in its critical time of need.

-As these internal changes took place in spring 2020, Bev turned to her ProService team for trustworthy strategic business counsel and advice about her staff and operations as she approached big, organization-wide decisions.
+As these internal changes took place in the spring 2020, Bev turned to her ProService team for trustworthy strategic business counsel and advice about her staff and operations as she approached big, organization-wide decisions.
 ProService helped Bev strategically restructure her leadership team, build capacity to quickly hire and onboard new staff, and grow its revenue from state and federal grants to provide the services the community needed during and after the pandemic.

 As a result, the number of patients Wahiawā Health is serving has nearly rebounded to pre-COVID record highs, and the organization has turned the corner to show a profit.